1–2 spots available for Q2 · Claim yours

 1. Technical decisions are being made by people without technical context

-A founder picks a tech stack because their freelance developer recommended it.
+A founder picks a stack because their freelancer recommended it.
 A junior developer chooses a database because they used it at their last job.
-An agency builds your MVP on a framework that works fine for marketing websites but falls apart at 1,000 concurrent users.
+An agency builds the MVP on a framework that works fine for marketing sites and falls over at 1,000 concurrent users.

-None of these people are wrong for making those calls.
-But technical decisions have long-term consequences, and someone needs to evaluate them against where the business is going.
+None of these people are wrong individually.
+Technical choices have long-term consequences, though, and someone has to weigh them against where the business is going.

-What this looks like: You're running a B2B SaaS product on a monolithic PHP application because that's what your first developer knew.
-You now need real-time features and third-party integrations, and every new feature takes twice as long as the last one.
+What this looks like: A B2B SaaS running on a monolithic PHP application because that is what the first developer knew.
+The product now needs real-time features and third-party integrations, and every new shipment takes twice as long as the last.

-A CTO connects technology choices to business outcomes.
-That's the difference between "we use React because it's popular" and "we use React because our hiring pipeline has 3x more React candidates than Vue, and we need to double the team by Q3."
+A CTO connects technology to business outcomes.
+That is the gap between "we use React because it is popular" and "I picked React because the hiring pipeline has 3x more React candidates than Vue, and the team needs to double by Q3."

 2. Your product roadmap moves slower every quarter

-In the early days, your developer shipped a new feature every week.
+In the early days, your developer shipped a feature every week.
 Now it takes three weeks for something that used to take three days.
-You added more developers, but things got slower instead of faster.
+You added more developers, and things got slower.

-This is what engineers call technical debt — shortcuts and quick fixes that were fine at 50 users but slow everything down at 5,000.
-Think of it like credit card debt: the interest compounds.
-Every new feature built on top of shaky foundations takes more effort than the last.
+This is what engineers call technical debt — shortcuts that worked at 50 users and now strangle progress at 5,000.
+It compounds like a credit card balance.
+Every new feature on top of shaky foundations costs more than the last.

-The pattern I usually see: A founder tells me their team "used to ship fast."
-When I audit the codebase, I find years of accumulated shortcuts — no automated testing, no deployment pipeline, no documentation.
-The code works, but modifying it safely is like surgery in the dark.
+The pattern I see: A founder tells me their team "used to ship fast."
+When I audit the codebase, I find years of accumulated shortcuts, no automated testing, no deployment pipeline, no documentation.
+The code works.
+Modifying it safely is like surgery in the dark.

-3. You're spending more time managing developers than building the business
+3. You are spending more time managing developers than building the business

-If you're a non-technical founder spending 15+ hours a week on Slack threads with your dev team, reviewing feature specs you don't fully understand, and mediating technical disagreements you can't evaluate, something is off.
+If you are a non-technical founder spending fifteen-plus hours a week on Slack threads with the dev team, reviewing feature specs you do not fully understand, and refereeing technical disagreements you cannot evaluate, something is off.

 Your job is to sell, raise capital, hire, and set strategy.
-If technical management has become your second full-time job, your team needs a leader who can translate between business and engineering.
+If technical management has become a second full-time role, your team needs a leader who can translate between business and engineering.

-A scenario I've seen repeat: The founder schedules daily standups with developers, reads every pull request description (without understanding the code), and still feels lost.
-Meanwhile, fundraising suffers because the founder's calendar is 60% developer meetings.
+What I have seen on intake calls: the founder runs daily standups with developers, reads every pull-request description without reading the code, and still feels lost.
+Fundraising suffers because the calendar is 60% developer meetings.

-A CTO absorbs that burden.
-They report to you in business language: "Feature X will be ready by March 15, and it will cost us two weeks of delayed work on Feature Y. Here's why I recommend that trade-off."
+A CTO absorbs that load.
+They report in business language.
+"Feature X will be ready by March 15.
+It will cost two weeks of delay on Feature Y. Here is why I recommend that trade-off."

-4. Outages and bugs are becoming a customer retention problem
+4. Outages and bugs are becoming a retention problem

-Your app went down twice last month.
+The app went down twice last month.
 A customer reported a data issue that took four days to resolve.
-Your payment processing broke during a product launch.
-These aren't technical problems.
-They're business problems.
+Payment processing broke during a launch.
+These are not technical problems anymore.
+They are business problems wearing a technical disguise.

-When I joined Cuez (a Belgian live-production SaaS startup), their API response times were around 3 seconds.
-For a product used during live television broadcasts, that was unacceptable.
-I brought it down to 300 milliseconds through methodical engineering work, not a rewrite.
-That kind of improvement needs someone who can diagnose root causes, not just patch symptoms.
+When I joined Cuez, a Belgian live-broadcast SaaS, the API was sitting at three-second response times.
+For a tool used during live television, that was unacceptable.
+I brought it down to 300 milliseconds — 10x faster — through methodical engineering, not a rewrite.
+That kind of fix needs someone who diagnoses root causes rather than patching symptoms on a Sunday night.

-The question to ask yourself: When something breaks, does your team fix it permanently, or apply a band-aid?
-If it's consistently the latter, you don't have a reliability culture, and building one requires senior technical leadership.
+The question to ask: when something breaks, does the team fix it permanently or apply a band-aid?
+If it is consistently the latter, you do not have a reliability culture.
+Building one needs senior technical leadership.

 5. Investors or partners keep asking about your technical leadership

-If you've had two or more investor meetings where someone asked "Who's your CTO?" or "Who owns the technical vision?" that's the market telling you something.
+If two or more investor meetings ended with "who is your CTO?" or "who owns the technical vision?", that is the market giving you free feedback.

 6. Security and compliance conversations make you nervous

-A potential enterprise client sends you a security questionnaire.
-A partner asks about SOC 2 compliance.
-A customer wants to know how their data is encrypted.
+A potential enterprise client sends a security questionnaire.
+A partner asks about SOC 2.
+A customer wants to know how data is encrypted.
 You have no idea how to answer any of it.

-According to IBM's 2025 Cost of a Data Breach Report, the average cost for companies with fewer than 500 employees is $3.31 million.
-A CTO builds security into the product architecture from the beginning rather than bolting it on later, and owns the compliance roadmap: when to pursue SOC 2, which privacy regulations apply, how to handle data requests.
+According to IBM's 2024 Cost of a Data Breach Report, the global average cost of a breach reached $4.88 million.
+Smaller companies absorb a disproportionate share relative to revenue.
+A CTO builds security into the architecture from day one rather than bolting it on later, and owns the compliance roadmap: when to pursue SOC 2, which privacy rules apply, how to handle data requests.

-7. You can't evaluate whether your developers are doing good work
+7. You cannot evaluate whether your developers are doing good work

 Your developer says a feature will take six weeks.
-Is that reasonable?
+Reasonable?
 They want to "refactor the authentication module."
-Should you approve that?
-They recommend switching from AWS to Google Cloud.
-Is that smart?
+Approve?
+They want to switch from AWS to Google Cloud.
+Smart?

-If you can't evaluate these decisions, you're flying blind.
-Hiring more developers doesn't solve this.
-It often makes it worse because now you have multiple people making technical decisions with no oversight.
+If you cannot evaluate these calls, you are flying blind.
+Hiring more developers does not fix it.
+It often makes things worse, because now you have multiple people making technical decisions with no oversight.

-8. You're about to raise a funding round or enter a new market
+8. You are about to raise a round or enter a new market

 Growth transitions are high-risk moments for startups without technical leadership.
-A funding round means scaling the team and the product simultaneously.
-Entering a new market often means new integrations, new compliance requirements, and new performance demands.
+A round means scaling team and product simultaneously.
+A new market often means new integrations, new compliance requirements, and new performance demands.

-I've seen founders navigate these transitions with mid-level developers and no technical leadership.
+I have seen founders try this with mid-level developers and no senior layer above them.
 It rarely goes well.
-Features get delayed.
+Features delay.
 Architecture decisions get made reactively.
-New hires have no one to onboard them.
+New hires have nobody to onboard them.

-What a CTO does here: They create a hiring plan aligned with the product roadmap, evaluate architecture against new scale requirements, and build processes that let the team grow without falling apart.
+What a CTO does here: builds a hiring plan tied to the roadmap, tests architecture against the new scale targets, and puts processes in place so the team can grow without snapping.

-9. Your tech stack was chosen by whoever was available, not by strategy
+9. The tech stack was chosen by whoever was available, not by strategy

 Your marketing site runs on WordPress.
-Your web app is built on Ruby on Rails.
-Your mobile app is native iOS and Android with separate codebases.
-Your internal tools are a mix of Google Sheets and Zapier automations.
-None of these were chosen based on a coherent technical strategy.
+The web app is on Ruby on Rails.
+The mobile app is native iOS and Android with separate codebases.
+Internal tools are a mix of Google Sheets and Zapier automations.
+None of it was chosen against a coherent strategy.

-There's nothing wrong with any of these technologies individually.
-The problem is when they don't fit together, create unnecessary maintenance burden, and limit your future options.
+There is nothing wrong with any of these technologies in isolation.
+The problem is when they do not fit together, create avoidable maintenance burden, and limit future options.

-A CTO evaluates the full technology landscape and makes deliberate choices.
-Consolidate to a single mobile framework.
+A CTO looks at the full picture and makes deliberate calls.
+Consolidate to one mobile framework.
 Migrate the marketing site into the main application.
-Turn the Zapier automations into a proper internal tool.
-These are strategic decisions with budget implications, and they need someone who understands both the technology and the business.
+Turn the Zapier sprawl into a real internal tool.
+These are budget decisions wearing engineering clothes.

 The cost of waiting too long

-Founders often tell me they'll "hire a CTO when we raise our next round" or "once we hit $1M ARR."
-I understand the instinct.
-But the cost of waiting is real and measurable:
+Founders often tell me they will "hire a CTO when we raise our next round" or "once we hit $1M ARR."
+I get the instinct.
+The cost of waiting is real, though, and it is measurable.

 What you lose How it compounds

-One bad architecture decision 3-6 months of rework when you eventually need to fix it
+One bad architecture decision Three to six months of rework when you finally fix it

-Developer turnover Senior engineers leave without technical leadership.
-Replacing them costs 50-100% of annual salary
+Developer turnover Senior engineers leave when there is no technical leader.
+Replacing them costs 50–100% of annual salary, per SHRM

 Investor confidence Each round without a CTO gets harder to close

-Security incidents A single breach can cost more than years of CTO salary
+Security incidents A single breach can outweigh years of CTO salary

 Your options: full-time CTO, fractional CTO, or VP of Engineering

-Not every startup needs the same type of technical leadership.
-Here's how to think about the three main options:
+Not every startup needs the same kind of technical leadership.
+Three options dominate the early-stage conversation.

 Option Best for Typical cost Commitment